alessandro-piscopo/Nazca_DMI2015/README.md

 This script downloads automatically the images associated to the URLs in the 'images_url' column of the news dataset of the dataset related to the Nazca incident in December 2014.

 ### datasets
+This folder contains:
-This folder contains the datasets with the tweets related to the Nazca incident from the dataset provided by Greenpeace, which were retweeted at least twice and were either in English, Spanish or Japanese.
+- the datasets with the tweets related to the Nazca incident from the dataset provided by Greenpeace, which were retweeted at least twice and were either in English, Spanish or Japanese (tweets_eng.csv, tweets_es.csv, tweets_ja.csv).
-The news dataset, which is referred by the news_image_scraping.py, was too big to be included.
+- the news dataset, referred by the news_image_scraping.py.